Application manifest

 disabled: true

 If one of the following scenarios occurs, the watchdog will be triggered.
-The container will be terminated and ends up with error status.
+The instance will be terminated and ends up with error status.

 • The application crashes or an ANR is triggered.